-Finally, columns (3) and (4) of Table 6 present the estimates of the effect of an occupation's 'femaleness' on wages based on "within-worker" time-change variation.32 These results are not affected by time-constant differences in worker skills and therefore come closer to a causal effect of segregation on wages.
+Finally, columns (3) and (4) of Table 6 present the estimates of the effect of an occupation's 'femaleness' on wages based on "within-worker" time-change variation.30 These results are not affected by time-constant differences in worker skills and therefore come closer to a causal effect of segregation on wages.
 Using this different source of variation, we obtain a dramatically different set of coefficients.
-Conditioning on both observed and unobserved personal characteristics results in negative effects of occupational segregation in West Germany and zero effects in East Germany, completely eliminating its positive cross-sectional occupational segregation coefficients.33 This is fully consistent with our explanation of the positive effects as being driven by sorting on unobserved labor quality differences.34
+Conditioning on both observed and unobserved personal characteristics results in negative effects of occupational segregation in West Germany and zero effects in East Germany, completely eliminating its positive cross-sectional occupational segregation coefficients.31 This is fully consistent with our explanation of the positive effects as being driven by sorting on unobserved labor quality differences.32 On the other hand, this finding is not consistent with the alternative explanation for the male positive 'femaleness' effect based on a compensating wage differential for men who prefer to work with men, but accept working with women.

-Using the notation of equation 1 we are now ready to calculate the contribution of gender segregation to overall wage gaps as $(\overline{P_m} - \overline{P_f})' [\varphi \widehat{\gamma_m} + (1 - \varphi) \widehat{\gamma_f}]$, where φ is the share of males in full-time social-security employment, $\widehat{\gamma_s}$ are the estimated gender-specific segregation coefficients, and where the vectors $\overline{P_s}$ contain the averages of the female-share regressor for each gender.
+Using the notation of equation 1 we are now ready to calculate the contribution of gender segregation to overall wage gaps as $(\overline{P_m} - \overline{P_f}) \left[\varphi \widehat{\gamma_m} + (1 - \varphi) \widehat{\gamma_f} \right]$, where φ is the share of males in full-time social-security employment, $\widehat{\gamma_s}$ are the estimated gender-specific segregation coefficients, and where $\overline{P_s}$ contains the averages of the female-share regressor for each gender.